BetterHelp & Insurance: Does My Insurance Plan Cover Online Therapy?

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

 Have you been considering online therapy, like BetterHelp, but wondering whether it will be covered by your health insurance plan?
 If so, you’re not alone.
-Many people are interested in online therapy for mental health treatment but find themselves considering the cost and navigating insurance policies.
+Many people are interested in online therapy for mental health treatment but find themselves considering the cost and navigating insurance policies that may or may not include mental health benefits or cover online therapy.
+You might also wonder if BetterHelp will accept insurance coverage from your insurance company.

-While online therapy with BetterHelp is sometimes covered by health insurance, many plans don’t offer online mental health coverage at this time.
+While online therapy with BetterHelp is sometimes covered by health insurance, many plans don’t offer BetterHelp insurance or online mental health coverage at this time.
 In recent years, online therapy has grown considerably, and numerous studies have demonstrated the effectiveness of online therapy.
-Therefore, coverage policies may soon adapt to the rapidly expanding online mental health field.
+Therefore, insurance coverage policies may soon adapt to the rapidly expanding online mental health field.
+In the future, what insurance covers could change.

-You might feel overwhelmed by navigating the world of insurance coverage and online therapy, but it may not be as complex as you think.
-Below, we’ll explore insurance coverage of therapy and affordable options for therapy and mental health treatment, including financial aid and scholarships, if you don’t have coverage.
+You might feel overwhelmed by navigating the world of health insurance coverage and online therapy, but what insurance covers may not be as complex as you think.
+Below, we’ll explore insurance coverage of therapy and affordable options for therapy and mental health treatment, including financial aid and scholarships, if you don’t have mental health insurance coverage with your insurance company.

 Getty/AnnaStills